-An ECT's teaching is expected to be observed at least once every half term throughout their induction period to facilitate a fair and effective assessment of the ECT's teaching practice, conduct and efficiency against the Teachers' Standards.
+An ECT's teaching is expected to be observed at least once every term (recommendation every half term) throughout their induction period to facilitate a fair and effective assessment of the ECT's teaching practice, conduct and efficiency against the Teachers' Standards.
 Observations of the ECT may be undertaken by the Induction Tutor or another suitable person who holds QTS from inside or outside the institution.